kentaguilar/RapidORM/README.md

 <img src="http://www.deepmirage.com/git/rapidormlogo.png" alt="RapidORM" width="300px"/>

-Expressive, dynamic and functional Object Relational Mapping technology that allows you to easily perform CRUD operations.
+Expressive, dynamic, functional, and easy-to-use Object Relational Mapping technology that allows you to do CRUD operations.
 RapidORM lets you focus more on the behavior of the app instead of spending more time with the DB communication.
 <br/><br/>
 More so, RapidORM supports multiple databases in the industry(and growing). <br/>
 Depending on your preference, RapidORM also allows you to execute good ol' SQL queries via the QueryBuilder.

 ## Supported Database

-SQL Server, MYSQL
+SQL Server, MYSQL, SQLite

 ## Getting Started